tartley/tartley.github.io/posts/the-works-of-larry-niven.md

 are inveterate cowards.
 No human has ever met a sane one - only their more unstable individuals would venture out alone to run the risks of space travel and meeting alien species.
-However, they are very intelligent, more so than humans, and industrious, and manipulative.
-It becomes clear over the course of the books that Puppeteers have selectively bred the Kzinti into constructive docility by engineering the many human-kzin wars, and their plans for everyone else are scarcely less devious.
+However, they are very intelligent, more so than humans, and industrious, and devious.
+It becomes clear over the course of the books that Puppeteers have selectively bred the Kzinti into constructive docility by engineering the many human-kzin wars, and their plans for everyone else are scarcely less manipulative.

 Finally, my personal favorite was always the Pak.
 As alien as could be, and yet they are us.
-On humanity's original homeworld, long before introduction to planet Earth, a symbiotic plant grows which young humans find uninteresting, but in middle-age they develop a compulsion to binge on it.
+On humanity's original home-world, long before introduction to planet Earth, a symbiotic plant grows which young humans find uninteresting, but in middle-age they develop a compulsion to binge on it.
 It activates genes that provoke startling physiological and psychological changes, transforming